 As you may have noticed, the name of this blog has recently changed.
 It’s something’s I’ve wanted to do for a while but the practicalities of actually changing domain name kept putting me off.
+A business’s name is part of it’s brand, along with it’s logo, the colours and the images it uses.
 I tried to find a post in someone else’s experience of doing it but could find one so thought I’d write my own.
 So here’s my guide to changing domain name on wordpress (without losing all your seo).

 Buy new domain name

 And make sure you like this one to avoid changing domain name again in the future!
 There are thousands of places where you can register a domain name but as I knew I was going to be using TSO for hosting I registered mine with them.

 On your wordpress dashboard you’ll need to visit your tools section and select export.
 You’ll then be able to create an xml file of your site.
 Save this somewhere on your computer.
 This won’t stop your current site from running, it just makes a copy of it.

 Set up new website with that domain name

 I already have a basic hosting package with TSO and that includes two websites so I was able to just add the new one without making any additional payments.
 Whoever your hosting is with you should be able to set up a new website in your control panel.
 You’ll then need to install wordpress on the site, most hosts offer one click installation.

 Add URL in settings